California firefighters return from battling Australia fires

 LOS ANGELES (AP) — Twenty firefighters from California returned to the United States on Wednesday after spending nearly a month battling wildfires in Australia.

-The firefighters from Angeles National Forest arrived at Los Angeles International Airport and were to reunite with their families at a nearby city fire station.
+The firefighters based at Angeles National Forest arrived at Los Angeles International Airport and were scheduled to reunite with their families at a city fire station.

 The group had worked with the Victoria Rural Fire Service to fight Australia's devastating blazes.